 Office of Student Financial Services

-If you need an official invoice from the university for your outside award to be disbursed, you must send a written request to the Office of Billing and Payment Services.
+If you need an official invoice from the university for your outside award to be disbursed, you must send a written request to the Office of Revenue and Receivables (new window).
 The office will then bill your sponsor.

-You can view your bill by clicking "Student Account Services" after logging into MyAccess.
-If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Billing and Payment Services.
+You can view your bill by clicking “Student Account Services” after logging into MyAccess (new window).
+If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Revenue and Receivables.